Akhil-Ck/corona-assist/README.md

 # Corona-Assist
-Mask detector and QR Scan using ML developed in swift
+Mask detector and QR Scanner using ML developed in swift
+- Used images from internet to prepare dataset